rockymadden/github-crypt/readme.md

 [![license](http://img.shields.io/badge/license-mit-blue.svg)](https://opensource.org/licenses/MIT)
 [![status](http://img.shields.io/badge/status-working-brightgreen.svg)](#)

-Uses the fact that GitHub makes users public keys available to everyone (e.g. [rockymadden](https://github.com/rockymadden.keys)).
+Uses the fact that GitHub makes users public SSH keys available to everyone (e.g. [rockymadden](https://github.com/rockymadden.keys)).
 We can convert said public keys to PKCS8 pems and encrypt files with them.
 Encrypted files can then only be decrypted with the corresponding private key.
 Workflow: